jurihock/stftPitchShift/README.md

 ### Vocoder

-The *Vocoder* module transforms the DFT spectral data according to the original algorithm, which is actually the [instantaneous frequency estimation](https://www.audiolabs-erlangen.de/resources/MIR/FMP/C8/C8S2_InstantFreqEstimation.html) technique.
+The *Vocoder* module transforms the DFT spectral data according to the original algorithm, which is actually the *instantaneous frequency estimation* technique.
+See also [further reading](#further-reading) for more details.

 The particular `encode` function replaces the input DFT values by the `magnitude + j * frequency` complex numbers, representing the phase error based frequency estimation in the imaginary part.